egaba/ember-yup/README.md

 ## Validation Components

 In this library, "Form Fields" are components that validate a type of data.
 Yup can validate `strings`, `numbers`, `booleans`, `dates`, `objects` (including deeply nested), and `arrays`.
-However, we don't have components for all of these types, yet.
+However, we don't have components for all of these data types, yet.
 Form fields can operate both standalone or in combination with other form fields within a `validation-form`.

 Available validation components:
 * `text-field` (demos https://egaba88.github.io/ember-yup/#/validation-components/text-field)